zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create an instance by using the wizard.md

 # Create an instance by using the wizard {#task_vwq_5g4_r2b .task}

 This article describes how to create an instance using the console wizard.
-If you want to create a custom image from a snapshot of a system disk, and then use the custom image to create an ECS instance.

--   Before creating the ECS instance, you have completed the [preparation work](../../../../intl.en-US/Quick Start for Entry-Level Users/Preparations.md#).
+-   Before creating an ECS instance, you must complete the [preparation work](../../../../intl.en-US/Quick Start for Entry-Level Users/Preparations.md#).
--   To bind an SSH key pair when creating a Linux instance, you need to [create an SSH key pair](intl.en-US/User Guide/Key pairs/Create an SSH key pair.md#) in the target region.
+-   To bind an SSH key pair when creating a Linux instance, you must [create an SSH key pair](intl.en-US/User Guide/Key pairs/Create an SSH key pair.md#) in the target region.
--   To set the user-defined data, you need to prepare the [user data](intl.en-US/User Guide/Instances/User-defined data and metadata/User data.md#).
+-   To set the user-defined data, you must prepare the [user data](intl.en-US/User Guide/Instances/User-defined data and metadata/User data.md#).
--   To authorize an instance to play a role, you need to [create an instance RAM role and grant it permissions](https://help.aliyun.com/document_detail/61175.html?spm=a2c4g.11186623.2.12.CscUFl).
+-   To authorize an instance to play a role, you must [create an instance RAM role and grant it permissions](https://help.aliyun.com/document_detail/61175.html?spm=a2c4g.11186623.2.12.CscUFl).

 1. Log on to the [ECS console](https://ecs.console.aliyun.com/#/home).
 2. In the left-side navigation pane, click **Instances**.
-3. On the Instances page, click **Create Instance**.
+3. Click **Create Instance**.
-4. Follow these steps to finish Basic Configurations:
+4. Complete the Basic Configurations as follows:
     1. Select a **Billing Method**: **Subscription** or **Pay-As-You-Go**.
     2. Select a region and zone.
 By default, a zone is assigned randomly.
 You can also select an applicable one.
-For more information about regions and zones, see [regions and zones](https://www.alibabacloud.com/help/doc-detail/40654.htm?spm=a2c63.p38356.a3.13.4c3b587a2IQHFX).
+For more information about regions and zones, see [regions and zones](../../../../intl.en-US/General Reference/Regions and zones.md#).

         **Note:**

         -   After an instance is created, you cannot change its region and zone.
         -   Some instance type families are not supported in all regions.
-For more information, see [create a compute optimized instance with GPUs](intl.en-US/User Guide/Instances/Create an instance/Create a compute optimized instance with GPUs.md#), [create an f1 instance](intl.en-US/User Guide/Instances/Create an instance/Create an f1 instance.md#), [create an f2 instance](intl.en-US/User Guide/Instances/Create an instance/Create an f2 instance.md#), [create an SCC server instance](intl.en-US/User Guide/Instances/Create an instance/Create an SCC server instance.md#), and [create an EBM instance](intl.en-US/User Guide/Instances/Create an instance/Create an EBM instance.md#).
+For more information, see [Create a compute optimized instance with GPUs](intl.en-US/User Guide/Instances/Create an instance/Create a compute optimized instance with GPUs.md#), [Create an f1 instance](intl.en-US/User Guide/Instances/Create an instance/Create an f1 instance.md#), [Create an f2 instance](intl.en-US/User Guide/Instances/Create an instance/Create an f2 instance.md#), [Create an SCC server instance](intl.en-US/User Guide/Instances/Create an instance/Create an SCC server instance.md#), and [Create an EBM instance](intl.en-US/User Guide/Instances/Create an instance/Create an EBM instance.md#).
     3. Select an instance type and specify the quantity of instances.
-The available instance type families are determined by the selected region.
+The availability of an instance type family is determined by the selected region.
 For the application scenarios of each instance type, see [instance type families](../../../../intl.en-US/Product Introduction/Instance type families.md#).

         **Note:**